dvuckovic/dvuckovic.github.io/src/posts/poor-mans-vpn.md

 remote-cert-tls server
 ```

-Since I had set up authentication on _LAN 1_ VPN server, I had to make this process automatic so the service can work in a headless environment.
-To do this, first I created a separate user on the VPN server, with its own password.
+Since I had set up the authentication on _LAN 1_ VPN server, I had to make this process automatic so the service can work in a headless environment.
+To do this, first I created a separate user on the VPN server, with its own, strong password.
 This information can be stored in a file with `/etc/openvpn/<vpn-name>.auth` which has the following structure:

 ```
 <username>